Why do you want a book cover, anyway?

+That’s my one and only objective for every project I work on.
 My designs help my clients make money, attract publishers and get a lot of reviews.
 That’s why over 75% of my clients come back to me with repeat business for their next project.
-I like to take on new clients when I can, but the demand for my work means I get to be choosy regarding who I work with.

 You’re my IDEAL CLIENT if…